Have you wondered, what is my spiritual gift? What does the Bible say about spiritual gifts and why is it important to identify your spiritual gift?

 You may be someone who knows what are spiritual gifts, or you may be new to the concept.
 But even if you know the answer to what is my spiritual gift, you may have never fully identified or developed your spiritual gift.

 My family always joked that I was born talking and singing almost to the point of annoying my own mother!
 So it makes sense that one of my spiritual gifts is teaching.
 But that is not always how spiritual gifts work out.

 I was never a professional teacher.
-But once I began pursuing God, my spiritual gift of teaching was revealed.
+But once I began pursuing God and practicing growing closer to Him, my spiritual gift of teaching was revealed.
 It is fulfilling to know I am in harmony with His will and calling when I am using communication to lead others to the wonder of a life with Jesus.

 A true understanding of what are spiritual gifts is demonstrated when we passionately use our God-given abilities to lead others closer to Christ.